A user of the Hakuba Valley All Mountain Season Pass talks about its appeal and benefits. The case of snowboarder Shuzaburo Otsubo

 After all, if you keep skiing in the same place, it can get a bit monotonous and the excitement fades.
 It's great that I've been able to make so many connections within the Hakuba area."

-While focusing on achieving success in slopestyle and big air competitions, Otsubo also enjoys powder and freeride, which has resulted in him improving his snowboarding skills overall and broadening his enjoyment of the sport.
+While focusing on achieving good results in slopestyle and big air competitions, Mr. Otsubo also enjoys powder and freeride, which has resulted in him becoming a better snowboarder overall and expanding his enjoyment of the sport.

-By skiing all over the Hakuba area, he has also broadened the scope of the videos he creates, so it's all good news.
-Otsubo will be based in Hakuba this winter as well.
-Of course, he also plans to get his hands on a volleyball ticket for the 2023-2024 season.
+By riding all over the Hakuba area, he has also broadened the range of videos he creates, so it's all been a win-win situation.
+Mr. Otsubo will be based in Hakuba again this winter.
+Of course, he also intends to get his hands on a valet pass for the 2023-2024 season.

 INDEX